Zicore/CrossoutMarket/README.md

 A: It's not part of the repository and not open source (yet), since we don't want that anyone plays with the games memory, also you could get banned for doing so.

 &nbsp;

-Q: Do you have an API for your data?

-A: Not yet, but we are making an API in near future.

-&nbsp;